itw929/FinCheck/README.md

 ## 1. Put the files in a repo

-Everything goes in the root.
-No folders, no build step.
+Everything goes in the root without folders or build step.

 ```
 index.html            the site